Jon Cruddas: The Future of Work Commission

-Since 2018
+Later parliamentary career and retirement

 Cruddas narrowly retained his seat at the 2019 general election, with a hugely reduced majority, winning by 293 votes over the Conservative candidate.
 He supported Lisa Nandy for Labour Leader in the 2020 Labour Party leadership election.

-In August 2022 Cruddas announced his intention to retire from Parliament at the next General Election.

-He expressed optimism about Labour's chances of winning this.
+In August 2022 Cruddas announced his intention to retire from Parliament at the 2024 General Election.
+He expressed optimism about Labour's chances of winning the election.
+He left the Commons on 30 May 2024.

+In September 2025, Cruddas joined Mainstream, a new soft left pressure group within the Labour Party organised around Andy Burnham.

+Academic positions and work

+Cruddas received a visiting fellowship at Nuffield College, Oxford in 2016 and was made an honorary fellow of the college in July 2024.
+He was also a visiting professor at the University of Leicester, primarily involved with the Centre for Sustainable Work and Employment Futures, from 2016.
+In 2021, he became an honorary professor at the Jubilee Centre for Character and Virtues at the University of Birmingham.
+He wrote a history of the Labour Party to celebrate the 100-year centenary of the first Labour Government in January 2024.

 Political views

 Cruddas's deputy leadership challenge was based on the precepts contained in a pamphlet called 'Fit for purpose: A programme for Labour Party renewal', co-authored with journalist John Harris and funded by the pressure group Compass.
 Cruddas won a Compass membership poll in March 2007, gaining 53% of first preference votes among the deputy leadership candidates.
 In terms of his relative position within the Labour Party, newspapers have described Cruddas as "left wing"; however, he has also been described as "modernising centre-left", and more recently has become associated with the socially conservative Blue Labour tendency and has formed a political partnership with James Purnell.
 He described himself as "mistaken" over his decision to vote for British participation in the 2003 invasion of Iraq and has criticised his party's record on immigration, saying that "we had too many people coming too fast", and that "immigration has been used as a 21st century incomes policy, and protections in terms of the labour market have not been substantial enough."

-After speculation that Cruddas, a Catholic, was in favour of restricting abortion, he re-affirmed his pro-choice position.
-In an interview concerning Cruddas' faith, he stated "in our family the political heroes weren't Gaitskell or Bevan.
-They were the Kennedys because they were Irish, there was Óscar Romero because liberation theology was quite a big thing, and Pope John.
-So I joined the Labour Party, and my brother joined the Carmelites.
-The Labour Party always seemed to me to be a rational, natural element within some of those things we were brought up to believe in.
-It was as simple as that.
-My family was part of the Diaspora, they were all over the world, and again that returned to certain issues of solidarity.
-So there was always that seamless thing between faith and political agency, and union activity as well, forged out of the politics of Irish immigration".